 Using threshold droplet growth analysis, the growth kinetics of ambient CCN is shown to be consistent with NaCl calibration aerosol.
 This suggests that the presence of aged organics does not seem to suppress the rate of water uptake on ambient CCN.
-This finding, if applicable to regions of the globe with very aged aerosol, suggests

-- that water uptake processes in ambient particles should be described with the same kinetic parameters (i.e., uptake coefficient) as for pure inorganic salt particles.
-It should be noted however that all aerosol sampled during FAME-07 was residing in the humid boundary layer before sampling and may contain residual water; whether dry organic-rich particles residing in the free troposphere exhibit the same type of growth kinetic behavior (as suggested by Ruehl et al., 2008) is still unknown and is the objective of a - behavior (as suggested by Ruehl et al., 2008) is still unknown and is the objective of a future study.
+This finding, if applicable to other regions of the globe, would suggest that the CCN activation kinetics of aged aerosol is similar to that of pure inorganic calibration aerosol, hence can be described with one set of kinetic parameters (i.e. uptake coefficient).
+It should be noted however that all aerosol sampled during FAME-07 was residing in the humid boundary layer before sampling and may contain residual water; whether dry organic-rich particles residing in the free troposphere exhibit different growth kinetic behavior (as suggested by Ruehl et al., 2008) is still unknown and is the objective of a future study.

 Acknowledgements.
-A. Bougiatioti was supported by the Greek General Secretariat of Research and Technology, under PENED 2003 grant.
+This study is supported by the research project PENED, which is co-financed by EU-European Social Fund (75%) and the Greek Ministry of Development-GSRT (25%).
 A. Nenes acknowledges support from the US NSF (CAREER) and from NOAA-ACC.
-S. N. Pandis acknowledges support by the EU-CAARI European Union Project.
+S. N. Pandis acknowledges support by NSF-ATM 0732598.